ory proxy (deprecated)

 Host: localhost:3000

-If the request was authenticated, a JSON Web Token can be sent in the HTTP Authorization Header containing the Ory Session:
+If the request is authenticated, a JSON Web Token (JWT) containing the Ory session will be sent in the HTTP Authorization

 GET / HTTP/1.1